 Diagnosing and Treating Osteoporosis

 Osteoporosis affects more women than men.
-Genetics are a big factor in your likelihood of losing height.
+Genetics is a big factor in your likelihood of losing height.
 This means that there’s no answer on how to prevent shrinking.

 Another common question is, “Can you regain lost height?”
-Treatment involving lifestyle changes and medication prevents further bone density loss, and depending on the treatment, can help you regain some of your lost height.
+Treatment involving lifestyle changes and medication prevent further bone density loss, and depending on the treatment can help you regain some of your lost height.
 This is especially true if you are suffering from skeletal conditions that can be manipulated into alignment.

 Specialists Can Help